-I, Melinda Pavey, the MELINDA PAVEY MP, Minister for Water, Property and Housing do, by this Order, in pursuance of section sections 45(5A) and 50 of the Water Management Act 2000, make the following Minister's plan, being the Water Sharing Plan for the Lachlan Regulated River Water Source 2020.
-Order.
+I, Melinda Pavey, the Minister for Water, Property and Housing do, by this Order, in pursuance of section 50 of the Water Management Act 2000, make the following Minister's plan, being the Water Sharing Plan for the Lachlan Regulated River Water Source 2020.

-Dated this day of 2020
+Dated this day of 2020.